 Please note: adverts may appear within external embedded objects that are out of my control, such as videos and the like.

 This blog is important to me, and I know that many have been encouraged by it, especially the devotional posts.
 I seek to provide an independent and personal space to share an eclectic mix of content, which will always be free.

-If you appreciate my varied content, you might like to Buy Me a Coffee to enjoy in a coffee shop while writing.
+If you appreciate my varied content, you might like to Buy Me a Coffee to enjoy in a coffee shop while I write.
+Many thanks, John.